-Upon activating users in the system, admins must select a checkbox indicating to "escrow user's key" or "do not escrow".
-This essentially means that if the user loses their private key it was escrowed, it can be recovered.
+Upon activating users in the system, admins must select a checkbox indicating "escrow user's key" or "do not escrow".
+This essentially means that if the user loses their private key it was escrowed, and it can be recovered.
 If the user's key was not escrowed and they lose it, they cannot recover it.

 How does Escrow work?

 Every user in tiCrypt has a private and public key.
 Public keys can and should be shared with other users as there is no risk in sharing a public key.
 There is, however, a huge risk in sharing a private key.

 To explain why escrow works the way it does, it is common to explain it using the following story.

 You live in your house.

 You want to give other people the key to your house in case you ever lose your own key.
 But you do not want anyone to be able to get into your house if you're not there.

 You can give a key to a friend, but they can still go behind your back and enter your house.
 The same goes with your family.
 You think about giving half of one key to one of your friends, and the other half of the key to another friend.
 This could work, but what if the two friends collaborate, put the keys together, and enter the house.

 This solution does not suffice.